mokyen/okyensourcesoftware/docs/blog/posts/when_not_to_free_your_functions.md

 ### **Option 7: Compiler Flags?**

-Are there compiler flags that can help catch or prevent these issues?
+TBD: Are there compiler flags that can help catch or prevent these issues?
 This is something I need to research further.

 ---